Tomatotech90/github-contribution-log/Fix_sshd_config_dir_check_mismatch_14926.md

 ## Why I Chose This Issue

 I picked this issue because it has a clear, reproducible bug report with exact commands and output from the reporter.
-The rule cannot be removed and there is no ambiguity about what correct behavior should look like, since the remediation itself already understands distributed sshd config and the check simply does not.
+The rule cannot be removed, and there is no ambiguity about what correct behavior should look like, since the remediation itself already understands distributed sshd config and the check simply does not.
 I also chose it over another candidate issue that was opened by a maintainer but described as possibly just a testing environment problem, since that issue's root cause was not established yet.

 ---